Classification of irreducible unitary modules over $\mathfrak{u}(p,q|n)$: Introduction

 The representation theory of the simple basic classical Lie superalgebras was first investigated by Kac \cite{Kac77b}, who introduced the now familiar dichotomy between typical and atypical finite-dimensional irreducible representations.
 In this paper, we are concerned with the \textit{unitary} representations of the basic classical Lie superalgebra $\mathfrak{u}(p,q|n)$, and as the corresponding modules admit contravariant positive-definite Hermitian forms, they are amenable to physical applications where unitarity is a basic requirement.

 Unitary representations of Lie superalgebras are natural generalisations of those appearing in the theory of ordinary Lie algebras, and arise naturally from so-called star-operations.
 Such operations were first introduced in the super setting by Scheunert, Nahm and Rittenberg \cite{SNR77}, who showed that a basic classical Lie superalgebra admits at most two types of finite-dimensional unitary irreducible representations.
 These were subsequently classified by Gould and Zhang \cite{GZ90b}.
-Crucially, such unitary representations arise from star-operations corresponding to a compact real form of the underlying even subalgebra, and only exist for the type-I basic classical Lie superalgebras $\mathfrak{osp}_{2|2n}$ and $\mathfrak{gl}_{m|n}$.
+Crucially, such unitary representations arise from star-operations corresponding to a compact real form of the underlying even subalgebra, and only exist for the type-I basic classical Lie superalgebras $\mathfrak{osp}_{2|2n}$ and~$\mathfrak{gl}_{m|n}$.

 Apart from any physical applications, irreducible representations of Lie superalgebras are mathematically interesting in their own right.
 In particular, the category of finite-dimensional unitary modules (of a given type) is closed under tensor products, so the tensor product of two such modules is completely reducible.
-Moreover, there are two distinct types of unitary representations related by duality \cite{GZ90b}.
-They include the so-called covariant and contravariant tensor representations, which explains the applicability of Young diagram methods to this class of modules.
+Moreover, there are two distinct types of unitary representations, and they are related by duality \cite{GZ90b}.
+The first type includes the so-called covariant tensor representations, while the second includes the contravariant tensor representations.
+This explains the applicability of Young diagram methods to this class of modules.
 In fact, there exists a much larger class of non-tensorial typical unitary modules.
-Indeed, corresponding to every irreducible tensor module is a one-parameter family of typical unitary modules which are non-tensorial.
-It is particularly interesting that such representations underlie integrable electron models (and corresponding link polynomials) where the parameter labelling the modules has physical significance \cite{GHLZ96}.
+Indeed, corresponding to every irreducible tensor module, there is a one-parameter family of typical unitary modules which are non-tensorial.
+It is particularly interesting that such representations underlie integrable electron models (and corresponding link polynomials), where the parameter labelling the modules has physical significance~\cite{GHLZ96}.